George Lethbridge

 George Lethbridge (9 January 1848 – 26 February 1924) was a British architect known for his war memorial designs.

 Family

-Lethbridge was born on the 9th January 1848 in Bickleigh, Devon, England.
+Lethbridge was born on 9 January 1848 in Bickleigh, Devon, England.
 In 1874 he married Jessie Naismith Morton in Edinburgh and they had seven children, the third born was the architect James Morton Lethbridge.
 The family, who were Presbyterians, lived in Highgate, at 205 Archway Road.

 Career

 He served his articles with William Henry Reid of Plymouth and commenced independent practice in London in 1870.
 Amongst Lethbridge's works were:

 The Hornsey Central Hospital (now demolished).